 Data has become a hot commodity to cybercriminals.
-If your business doesn't have a proper data loss prevention (DLP) strategy in place, sensitive data like intellectual property and personal information (e.g., payment card information, Social Security numbers, health records) are at risk of being lost, stolen, or misused by attackers.
+If your business doesn’t have a proper data loss prevention (DLP) strategy in place, sensitive data like intellectual property and personal information (e.g., payment card information, Social Security numbers and health records) are at risk of being lost, stolen, or misused by attackers.

 “In the digital age, with cyberattacks becoming a norm and a very serious threat to organizational and individual information, DLP is a subject both large and small businesses must take into account,” Allison Jones, founder of Evolution Consulting and author of Measure Twice, Cut Once: Navigating Negativity in Toxic Relationships, told business.com.